Bertrand Township, Michigan

-Bertrand Township is a civil township of Berrien County in the U.S. state of Michigan.
-As of the 2010 census, the township population was 2,657.
+Bertrand Charter Township is a charter township of Berrien County in the U.S. state of Michigan.
+As of the 2020 census, the township population was 2,611.

-Bertrand Township was established in 1836, and named for Joseph Bertrand, a pioneer citizen.
+Bertrand Charter Township was established in 1836, and named for Joseph Bertrand, a pioneer citizen.

 Communities

 Dayton is an unincorporated community in the western part of township at 41°47′54″N 86°26′22″W. It is on Dayton Lake off U.S. Highway 12 about midway between Niles and Three Oaks, just a few miles north of the Indiana state border.
 The settlement was founded in 1830 by Benjamin Redding, and a post office named "Redding's Mills" opened on June 17, 1850.
 It was designated on an 1839 map of Michigan as "Terré Coupe", and when the Michigan Central Railroad was built through the area in 1848, the depot was named Terre Coupe (and also spelled Terra Coupée).
 The name of the depot was changed to Dayton after the post office was renamed "Dayton" on April 11, 1851, after Dayton, Ohio, where many early settlers had come from.
 The post office was discontinued on September 22, 1967.